karunya30/ArduinoProject-LightSensorControlledMouse/README.md

-# Arduino Project-Light Sensor Controlled Mousee
+# Arduino Project-Light Sensor Controlled Mouse
 Using the sensors in an Arduino kit to create a device that moves the mouse on the screen.

 ## What does it do?